Malcesine, Lake Garda.

 As a result of winning the Royal Philharmonic Society Composition Prize Commission 2018, Daniel was the RPS Rosie Johnson Wigmore Hall Apprentice Composer for 2018/19.
 This apprenticeship culminated in the world première of his RPS Composition Prize commission, a new string quartet, performed by the Bloomsbury Quartet at the Wigmore Hall in July 2019.
 Read the press release here (RPS) and here (Wigmore).
 Also in 2019, his Piano Quartet was premièred by Tom Poster's Kaleidoscope Chamber Collective at the Cheltenham Music Festival in July, and March saw the fourth performance of Daniel's Preludes for Piano by pianist George Fu (commissioned by Listenpony) as part of the Borough New Music Series.
 Later in 2019, as an RPS Composer, he was commissioned by Sounding Cities to write a new work for Clarinet and Saxophone duet with film, receiving its première at a Bechstein Session at the Wigmore Hall in October.
 Daniel was a composer on the London Symphony Orchestra’s Panufnik Scheme, which culminated in his work Flux for symphony orchestra being performed by the LSO at St Luke's, London.
 Daniel is also an LSO Soundhub Associate with the London Symphony Orchestra, which led to the première of his October Tune for sextet, subsequently released by the LSO on their YouTube channel.

 In February 2020, his June Tune for Piano Quartet was performed by London Symphony Orchestra Musicians at LSO St Luke's as part of the LSO Soundhub Scheme.
-Other notable engagements for 2020 include a Cheltenham Festival commission, and on the 17th of March his Preludes for Piano will be performed by George Fu once again, as part of Barnes Music Festival 2020 at the OSO Arts Centre (tickets can be found here).
+Other notable engagements for 2020 include a Cheltenham Festival commission (TBA; delayed due to COVID-19), and on the 17th of March his Preludes for Piano was going to be performed by George Fu once again, as part of Barnes Music Festival 2020 at the OSO Arts Centre (cancelled due to COVID-19).

 Daniel recently completed a PhD in Composition at the University of Birmingham under the supervision of Professor Michael Zev Gordon, fully funded by a College of Arts and Law Doctoral Scholarship.
 As a graduate of the University of Cambridge, and the Royal Birmingham Conservatoire, his previous teachers included Richard Causton, Howard Skempton, and Errollyn Wallen.